mikedzikowski/CrowdStrikeAzureAKSDevOpsPipelineExample/README.md

 | `DOCKER_USER` | Username for Docker registry authentication. |
 | `DOCKER_PASSWORD` | Password for Docker registry authentication.
 Keep this value secure. |
 | `DOCKER_EMAIL` | Email address associated with the Docker registry account. |

-## Notes

-- All sensitive values should be stored as secure pipeline variables or in a secure vault.
-- The registry paths may need to be updated based on your CrowdStrike region.
-- The Azure resource names should be changed to match your environment naming conventions.
-- Ensure the Azure Service Principal has appropriate permissions to create and manage AKS clusters and container registries